 Introduction

 Patient heterogeneity describes natural variation across people, which can be explained by their characteristics (including demographics, clinical characteristics and preferences) [1–3].
 A subgroup is a subset of patients within a wider patient population, who are defined using one or more characteristics.
-Sculpher., outlines the various forms of patient heterogeneity that can be used to consider subgroups; including whether factors are known at treatment, if these are related to the treatment and/or the disease, and preferences [4].
-[4]
+Sculpher outlines the various forms of patient heterogeneity that can be used to consider subgroups; including whether factors are known at treatment, if these are related to the treatment and/or the disease, and preferences [4].
+Whilst clinical evidence often focuses on heterogeneity in relation to treatment effect, cost-effectiveness studies needs to consider wider sources of heterogeneity, e.g. related to baseline event rates [4].

 Cost-effectiveness analysis often uses population averages, which can hide differences between subgroups who may receive a healthcare intervention [1].
-An intervention may appear cost-effective across a sample, but not be cost-effective for one or more subgroups (e.g., if it has an unfavourable side effect profile, reduced efficacy, or for other reasons), and vice versa.
-This could result in incorrect decision making for specific subgroups, leading to a suboptimal distribution of resources, and risking harm to patients and/or patients missing out on health benefits.
+An intervention may appear cost-effective across a sample, but not be cost-effective for one or more subgroups (e.g. if it has an unfavourable side effect profile, reduced efficacy, or for other reasons), and vice versa.
+This could result in inefficient decision making for specific subgroups, risking a suboptimal distribution of resources and unnecessary harm to patients and/or patients missing out on health benefits.
 Subsequently, acknowledging patient heterogeneity could increase efficiency and result in population health gains.
 Subgroup analyses are imperative if cost-effectiveness estimates are to reflect patient heterogeneity with the purposes of affecting decision-making.
-However, a review identified subgroup analyses were reported in a minority (19%) of published cost-effectiveness analyses [5].
-Moreover, the review concluded that over half of the reported subgroup analyses could affect decision-making (i.e., subgroups had different conclusions regarding cost-effectiveness when the cost per QALY was compared to the average).
+However, a review identified subgroup analyses were reported in a minority (19%) of published cost-effectiveness analysis [5].
+Moreover, the review concluded that over half of the reported subgroup analyses could affect decision-making (i.e. subgroups had different conclusions regarding cost-effectiveness when the cost per QALY was compared to the average).

-Subgroup analysis in cost-effectiveness analysis will not always be relevant as research may focus on a homogenous patient group.
-For example, when regulatory bodies review trial evidence and restrict a license to a subgroup.
-But when this is not the case, there are many factors that limit the investigation of subgroups.
-This paper outlines the key factors that should be considered by researchers, reviewers and decision makers alike.
-It goes on to suggest changes to the reporting of subgroup analysis, to enhance transparency.
+Subgroups will not always be relevant (important and informative) for cost-effectiveness analysis.
+For example, when regulatory bodies review trial evidence and restrict a license to a homogenous subgroup.
+Nevertheless when this is not the case, there are many factors that may limit the investigation of subgroups.
+The paper focuses on subgroups that are meaningful for decision-making, though it is recognised that subgroups may be useful for academic purposes even if they cannot be used in decision-making and clinical practice (e.g. if they cannot be targeted in practice).

+This paper outlines and discusses the key factors that may limit subgroup analysis in cost-effectiveness studies.
+Understanding these issues will be useful to researchers, reviewers and decision makers alike.
+It goes on to suggest changes to the reporting of subgroup analysis, to enhance transparency and to prompt future research if relevant.

 Deciding on a subgroup analysis